pinnaculum/aioipfs/docs/index.rst

 *Authorization* header, either with a simple *Basic Auth* login and password, or with a token. `kubo RPC Authorization documentation <https://github.com/ipfs/kubo/blob/master/docs/config.md#apiauthorizations>`_.

-If the kubo server requires authentication, you can pass the authentication credentials via the constructor's *auth* keyword argument::
+If the kubo server requires authentication, you can pass the RPC authentication credentials via the constructor's *auth* keyword argument::

     client = aioipfs.AsyncIPFS(auth=aioipfs.BasicAuth('john', 'password123'))